Adi1805/Nyaya-Sahayak/README.md

 Building this taught me that the future of Legal Tech isn't about throwing an LLM at a prompt.
 It's about building autonomous, goal-directed agents constrained by deterministic guardrails — systems that are accurate enough to be trusted by the people who enforce the law.

-Would love to connect with anyone building at the intersection of Agentic AI, Machine Learning, and Legal Tech.